Code-Institute-Submissions/RNazarian1-ordak_gallery_MarResub/README.md

 ----------------------------------------------------------
-The goal is to promote art by serving the visitors with motivations and finally bring art lovers and artists together with through selected artworks.
+The goal is to promote art by serving the visitors by their  motivations and finally bring art lovers and artists together with through selected artworks.